Calciopoli Scandal: Juventus Relegation Amidst Match-Fixing

 We have established that Moggi is no angel and favoured his business on a murky cusp.
 Therefore, he was deserving of the lifetime ban he received, and his forbidden involvement in football should stand.

-The blue side of Milan was handed the 2005/06 championship following the stripping of two Juventus titles, with the 2004/05 title chalked off entirely.
-However, the title the year after would be given to third-place Inter Milan.
+The blue side of Milan recieved the 2005/06 championship following the stripping of two Juventus titles, with the 2004/05 title chalked off entirely.
+However, the title the year after was given to third-place Inter Milan.
 As AC Milan was also embroiled in the scandal, Inter leapfrogged both and was retrospectively awarded the Serie A title – or, as Juventus fans have coined it, the Cardboard Scudetto.

 The Calciopoli scandal occurred nearly 16 years ago now, but that doesn’t mean it is forgotten.
 In October 2019, Juventus lodged its 30th appeal to revoke Inter’s cardboard Scudetto and return it to its rightful owner.